content-left-bg.png

 With this in mind, our curriculum includes opportunities to design and create items using high-tech machines.
 Students work with Computer Aided Design programs to create a digital file that includes all the information needed for their design, and then a test model or prototype is built.

-Two of the most important pieces of equipment in our STEM Maker Space are our 3D printers and our laser engraver.
+Two of the most important pieces of equipment in our STEM Maker Space are our 3D printers External link and our laser engraver.

 3D Printer